alelugli/alelugli/README.md

 💬 Let’s connect!
 I’m open to collaborations, mentorship, and new opportunities.
 If you’re building something exciting, I’d love to hear about it.

 I’m passionate about mentoring, exploring AI in design, and crafting immersive digital experiences.
-When I’m not designing fintech solutions, I’m diving into game UI/UX, dark-cute aesthetics, and psychological horror interfaces.
+When I’m not designing fintech solutions,** I’m diving into game UI/UX, dark-cute aesthetics, and psychological horror interfaces**.

 #